 The Spa at El Fenn

 Just off one of the busiest streets in Marrakech and hidden behind an ornate wooden door is one of the city’s most gorgeous hotels and hammams.
 The spa is bursting with bright, saturated colors, not to mention all sorts of fantastic treatments.
 The facials, all of which incorporate locally produced argan oil, are amazing.
-We love the Complete Works facial, in which traditional Moroccan ingredients known for their healing properties (honey, rose, prickly pear) are whipped into a soothing mask.
+We love the Purity and Glow facial which deeply cleanses skin using gentle ingredients.

 The white marble spa in the exquisite boutique hotel Riad Farnatchi in the center of the medina is just incredible, and the facials are especially great.

 Nearly every inch exudes a sense of style and health: An organic garden produces vegetables for the ever-changing menu, the villas feature pan-African design with Moroccan rugs and Senegalese art, and the architecture lends itself to the most relaxed setting to sit back and sip tea.

 41 Derb Sidi Lahcen ou Ali, Medina

 The first hotel from designer Jasper Conran (son of design luminary Sir Terence Conran, and maker of several famous Princess Diana suits), this 19th-century renovated riad is smack dab in the middle of the medina, just a few blocks from Jemaa el-Fnaa.

 Parc à Huîtres, Oualidia